Interesting in stargazing in India? After years of chasing dark night skies, my favorite spots for shooting stars and meteor showers India.

-Like Spiti, all of Ladakh is incredible for stargazing – although unlike Spiti, it is also thronged by mindless tourists who think it’s okay to play loud music at night at the serene Pangong Lake.
+Like Spiti, Ladakh is among the most incredible places for stargazing in India.
+Although unlike Spiti, it is also thronged by mindless tourists who think it’s okay to play loud music at night at the serene Pangong Lake.
 The bane of every stargazer.

 In my little corner of Ladakh (best to keep it nameless), on clear nights, when everyone else had turned off the lights and gone to sleep, I would take my pillow, wear warm layers and lie under the dark night sky – under a million twinkling stars and the Milky Way!
 I spotted tens of shooting stars every night, and also some strange things… like unblinking star-like objects moving slowly in a straight line (perhaps a satellite?), flashing objects moving in a random trajectory, and faint slow moving objects falling a long way.
 Maybe it was just my imagination playing games with me.
 Or maybe someone was watching me from above 😉